 It has a fairly low top speed of 15mph, and the lack of both front and back suspension means it doesn’t provide as smooth a ride as some.
 But its relatively generous horsepower, portability, safety features, and overall high-quality build make it a great all-around choice for hilly commutes at a relatively modest price point.
 Other affordable options may be the best 50cc scooters that still offer fast speeds.

 Award: BEST QUALITY

-WHY WE LIKE IT: 2x1000w motors provide high speed and hill-climbing power with a super heavy-duty build, all-terrain tires, front/rear hydraulic disc brakes for the most professional-grade option.
+WHY WE LIKE IT: 2x1000w motors provide high speed and hill-climbing power with a super heavy-duty build, all-terrain tires, and front/rear hydraulic disc brakes for the most professional-grade option.

-Its high price point and heavy 77lb weight mean it’s more scooter than some riders will need for casual commuter use, though the front and rear hydraulic brake system adds extra safety for heavy traffic and steep declines.
+Its high price point and heavy 77lb weight mean it’s more scooter than some riders will need for casual commuter use, though the front and rear hydraulic brake system add extra safety for heavy traffic and steep declines.
 It’s an incredibly powerful, super-fast scooter great for offroad riding, steep hill climbing, longer trips, and serious riders.
 Kids and small riders alike will also love the lean steer system on the best electric scooter for kids.

 Award: BEST PORTABLE DESIGN

 WHY WE LIKE IT: The modern features of a commuter model like Android/iOs connectivity and lightweight, foldable design for portability, and enough extra power and durability for offroading on the weekend.